autobib/autobib/docs/data_model.md

 There are four ways to refer to record data:

 - By [**provenance**](#provenance): the source that the record data originated from.
-  The corresponding identifiers called *prov-id*s.
+  The corresponding identifiers called *canonical id*s.
 - By [**reference**](#references-to-provenance): a standardized way of referring to a specific provenance.
-  The corresponding identifiers called *ref-id*s.
+  The corresponding identifiers called *ref id*s.
 - By [**alias**](#aliases): an alternative name for provenance The corresponding identifiers called *alias*es.